contentful/apps/examples/hosted-delivery-function-potterdb-rest-api/README.md

 # Hosted Delivery Function - PotterDB
-This is an example of a hosted delivery function that uses the PotterDB API to enrich entries with data from the Harry Potter universe.
+This is an example of a hosted delivery function that uses the PotterDB REST API to enrich entries with data from the Harry Potter universe.
+Even though PotterDB has a GraphQL API itself, we use the REST API to showcase how to potentially wrap any API.

 This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).